Nevada drug laws forbid possessing, making, or selling controlled substances. Exceptions are that

 6. What about federal law?

-Federal law and Nevada state law are largely similar regarding simple drug possession except that Nevada law has separate penalties for marijuana possession.
+Federal law and Nevada state law are largely similar regarding simple drug possession, except that Nevada law has separate penalties for marijuana possession.

 You may face charges in both Nevada state and federal court for the same drug possession charge.
-Whether you are prosecuted in one or both courts is decided by the District Attorney and U.S. Attorney’s Office.
+Whether you are prosecuted in one or both courts is decided by the District Attorney and the U.S. Attorney’s Office.

 Penalties